Sean Penn working on documentary on Saudi writer's death

 Yasin Aktay, an adviser to Turkey's president, tells The Associated Press on Thursday that the two-time Oscar winner interviewed him in Ankara as part of his "preliminary preparations" for the documentary before leaving for Istanbul where he was due to meet with Khashoggi's Turkish fiancee.

-The Washington Post columnist who was critical of the Saudi crown prince was killed by Saudi agents on Oct.2 after arriving to handle routine paperwork.
-Aktay, who was a friend of Khashoggi's, was the first to alert authorities that the journalist disappeared inside the consulate.
+The Washington Post columnist who was critical of the Saudi crown prince was killed by Saudi agents on Oct.
+2 after arriving to handle routine paperwork.
+Aktay, who was a friend of Khashoggi's, was the first to alert authorities that the journalist had disappeared inside the consulate.

 Turkish media showed Penn filming in front of the consulate building Wednesday.